Deer Ridge Park Overview

 Sue Higgins Dog Park

-12 minutes northwest, large riverside park with fenced areas
+12 minutes northwest, large fenced riverside park

 Douglasdale Off-Leash Area